fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ```

 The <i>content</i> field is now required to be at least five characters long.
-The <i>date</i> field is set as required, meaning that it can not be missing.
+The <i>date</i> field is set as required, meaning that it cannot be missing.
 The same constraint is also applied to the <i>content</i> field, since the minimum length constraint allows the field to be missing.
 We have not added any constraints to the <i>important</i> field, so its definition in the schema has not changed.

 The <i>minlength</i> and <i>required</i> validators are [built-in](https://mongoosejs.com/docs/validation.html#built-in-validators) and provided by Mongoose.
 The Mongoose [custom validator](https://mongoosejs.com/docs/validation.html#custom-validators) functionality allows us to create new validators, if none of the built-in ones cover our needs.